-- (a) Loxam SAS has a 51% interest in the shares of Loxamed SAS, company created in July 2020.
-Loxamed SAS is treated as a wholly owned subsidiary for the group's accounting purposes. - (b) Rapid Access BV has a 49% interest in the shares of Rapid Access LLC (United Arab Emirates).
+(a) HR Aluguer is a subsidiary of Loxam SAS.
+The company is not consolidated as at December 31,2022.

+(b) Rapid Access BV has a 49% interest in the shares of Rapid Access LLC (United Arab Emirates).
 The Company as a right to give directions with respect to the operating and financial policies of Rapid Access LLC (UAE) and thus is considered to have control.
-Rapid Access LLC (UAE) is treated as a wholly owned subsidiary for the group's accounting purposes. - (c) Rapid Access Holding WLL has a 70% interest in the shares of Rapid Access LLC (Oman).
+Rapid Access LLC (UAE) is treated as a wholly owned subsidiary for the group's accounting purposes.

+(c) Rapid Access Holding WLL has a 70% interest in the shares of Rapid Access LLC (Oman).
 The Company has a right to give directions with respect to the operating and financial policies of Rapid Access LLC (Oman) and thus is considered to have control.
-Rapid Access LLC (Oman) is treated as a wholly owned subsidiary for the group's accounting purposes. - (d) Rapid Access Middle East LLC (UAE) has a 49% interest in the shares of Rapid Access Trading WLL (Bahrain).
+Rapid Access LLC (Oman) is treated as a wholly owned subsidiary for the group's accounting purposes.

+(d) Rapid Access Middle East LLC (UAE) has a 49% interest in the shares of Rapid Access Trading WLL (Bahrain).
 The Company has a right to give directions with respect to the operating and financial policies of Rapid Access Trading WLL (Bahrain) and thus is considered to have control.
 Rapid Access Trading WLL (Bahrain) is treated as a wholly owned subsidiary for the group's accounting purposes.